 - Tommi Tolmunen, Institute of Clinical Medicine

-- Suvi Linna-Kuosmanen, Vice Chair, A. I. Virtanen Institute for Molecular Sciences
+- Suvi Linna-Kuosmanen, Chair, A. I. Virtanen Institute for Molecular Sciences

 - Minna Kaikkonen-Määttä, A. I. Virtanen Institute for Molecular Sciences